 Will the concept of home even matter?

 I don’t know the answer to these questions just yet, but for now we decided to explain to Flynn that he was indeed home, because home is wherever Mom and Dad are.
 He didn’t seem convinced, though.
-He seemed pretty sure that home was back order viagra online where his dog and toys were waiting.
+He seemed pretty sure that home was back where his dog and toys were waiting.

 Oh, two year olds.